 For DHHL rent assistance, or to apply, call 543-2219 or email DRAP@auw.org

-DHHL rental relief program provides rental assistance for Applicant Waiting List beneficiaries.
-Eligible native Hawaiians both on and off Hawaiian Home Lands who have experienced a loss of income or job as a result of COVID-19 may receive assistance for the payment of their security deposit and/or rent for up to 12 months.
+DHHL rental relief program has provided rental assistance for Applicant Waiting List beneficiaries.
+Eligible native Hawaiians both on and off Hawaiian Home Lands who have experienced a loss of income or job as a result of COVID-19 have received assistance for the payment of their security deposit and/or rent for up to 12 months.
 Applicants must have already been on DHHL’s Waiting List as of December 31, 2018.

 DHHL’s COVID-19 Emergency Rental Assistance Program provides eligible beneficiaries with rental assistance using $7 million in Native Hawaiian Housing Block Grant (NHHBG) funds.
 These funds were made available in accordance with the Native Hawaiian Housing Assistance and Self-Determination Act (NAHASDA) and other federal laws, including Public Law 115-141 of the Consolidated Appropriations Act, 2018.
 The Consolidated Appropriations Act allows NHHBG funds to be used to provide rental assistance to native Hawaiian families both on and off Hawaiian Home Lands.

 IF YOU NEED HELP CALL 211 OR EMAIL INFO211@AUW.ORG.

 Working with local foundations and businesses, Aloha United Way created the COVID-19 Rent & Utility Assistance Program to provide financial relief quickly to those at risk of losing their home or utility services.
 The program supported individuals and families for any rent/utility arrears accumulated from March 15, 2020.
 (Currently at capacity)

 The program is funded as part of the Hawaii COVID-19 Response & Recovery Fund in collaboration with community partners and foundations.